igness1/Blog_Django/README.txt

-Aby zalogować się jako admin:
+To log in as an admin: się jako admin:

 login: admin
 password: very_difficult_pass

-Aby zalogować się jako Iga:
+To log in as Iga:

 login: Iga
 password: very_difficult_pass